MohammedBoure/Shoppica-BackEnd/docs/en/user.md

 ### Endpoint: `/users/<int:user_id>`
 ### Method: `PUT`
 ### Description
 Updates the details of an existing user.
 Only the user themselves or an admin can update the user data.
+Only admins can update the `is_admin` field.

 ### Authentication
 - Requires a valid session (`@session_required`).
-- Non-admin users can only update their own user data.
+- Non-admin users can only update their own user data and cannot modify `is_admin`.

 ### Inputs
 - **URL Parameters**: